mccollumn/crm-ui/README.md

 Create a new IIS website:

 - In the Connections pane, navigate to Sites and click _Add Website_.
-- Provide a name for the site (e.g. Webtrends CRM UI).
+- Provide a name for the site (e.g. CRM UI).
-- Provide the physical path to the UI (e.g. C:\WebtrendsCRM\crm-ui).
+- Provide the physical path to the UI (e.g. C:\crm-ui).
 - Ensure Binding Type is `http` and Port is `80`.
 - Click OK to create the website.